Japan's Economy: Abenomics, Recession and Impact on U.S. Economy

 On March 11, 2011, Japan suffered an 9.0 magnitude earthquake.
 It created a 100-foot tsunami that flooded the Fukushima nuclear power plant disaster.
 It occurred just as Japan's economy was emerging from the Great Recession.
 In 2010, GDP increased by a healthy 3 percent.
 That was the fastest growth in 20 years.

 Japan lost much of its electricity generation when it shut down nearly all its nuclear power plants after the earthquake.
 The economy shrank 0.5 percent in 2011 as manufacturing slowed due to the crisis.

 How It Affects the U.S. Economy

-The Bank of Japan had been the largest holder of U.S. Treasurys until China replaced it in 2008.
-Both Japan and China does this to keep the value of their currencies low relative to the dollar.
-That keeps their exports competitively priced.
-However, this strategy drove Japan's debt to 182 percent of total GDP output even before Abenomics.
-(Source: CIA World Factbook)
+The Bank of Japan had been the largest foreign holder of U.S. debt until China replaced it in 2008.
+Both Japan and China do this to control the value of their currencies relative to the dollar.
+They must keep their exports competitively priced.
+But this strategy drove Japan's debt to 182 percent of total GDP output even before Abenomics.